 - Digital wealth management platforms use algorithms based on consumers' data and risk preferences to provide digital services, including investment and financial advice, directly to consumers.
 These platforms may offer consumers greater access to such services and at a lower cost, but they may not capture a customer’s full finances and goals.
 They also may not be able to answer clarifying questions like a traditional wealth manager.

 - Account aggregators offer products that allow individuals to consolidate all their accounts from multiple financial institutions.
 These products offer convenience and other benefits but may increase the risk of cyber attacks that can lead to fraud or a data breach.

 Varied U.S. Regulatory Structure

 The extent to which fintech firms are subject to federal oversight varies.
-For example, federal regulators may review some activities of fintech lenders or payment firms as part of overseeing risks arising from these firms' partnerships with banks or credit unions.
+For example, federal regulators may review some activities of fintech lenders or payment firms as part of overseeing risks arising from these firms' partnerships with banks.
 In other cases, state regulators primarily oversee fintech firms, such as insurtech firms, but federal regulators could take enforcement actions.

-This varied U.S. regulatory structure poses challenges to fintech firms—for instance, these firms have noted difficulties with identifying the applicable laws and how their activities will be regulated.
+This varied U.S. regulatory structure poses challenges to fintech firms—for instance, these firms have noted difficulties with identifying the applicable laws and how their activities will be regulated—and consumer protection.
 To help, regulators could act collaboratively to better ensure that consumers avoid financial harm and continue to benefit from these services.
 Some leading practices for interagency collaboration include defining agency roles and responsibilities and defining outcomes.